NikkiCooper/The_Book_of_CUDA/GPU_Psalms.md

 ---

 ## Psalm 1: The Psalm of Compilation 🛠
-Blessed is she whose kernel compiles without error,
+Blessed is thou whose kernel compiles without error,
 Whose syntax is pure and whose threads are aligned.
-For her logs shall be clean, and her output shall overflow with frames.
+For thy logs shall be clean, and thy output shall overflow with frames.

 ---